STORE > MASTERING LIGHTROOM CLASSIC: THE LIBRARY MODULE

 Title: Mastering Lightroom Classic: The Library Module

-This ebook covers the Library module in Lightroom Classic CC.
-It doesn’t cover the Lightroom CC desktop app.
+This ebook covers the Library module in Lightroom Classic.
+It doesn't cover the Lightroom desktop app (formerly known as Lightroom CC).

 Length: 283 double page spreads